dslab-epfl/svshi/CONTRIBUTING.md

 - `invariant` returns a `bool` and represents an invariant that the KNX system's state should always satisfy
 - `iteration` is called everytime the state of one of the applications' devices changes.
 It represents the state modification function.

 The static verification done at this stage verifies using [CrossHair](https://github.com/pschanely/CrossHair) that, given a valid state of the KNX installation (i.e., that satisfies the invariants of ALL applications installed or being installed), it cannot return a state that violates one of these invariants.
+In other words, a new applications must not be able to return a state that violates any of the `invariant` of already installed applications.

 To do so, this stage calls the `verification` module written in Python that transforms the code and prepare two versions of it: one used for the verification and one used later by the runtime module.